mnellemann/sysmon/server/README.md

 Download *.deb* or *.rpm* package and install.

-See the [doc/systemd.md](doc/systemd.md) or [doc/sysv-init.md](doc/sysv-init.md) files for further instructions on running as a system service.

 ### Influx Database

 Create a database for the metrics and adjust duration as you prefer: